Cup-Of-JavaScript/javascript-aws/assignments.md

 exports.handler = async (event) => {
     const b = { firstName: "Joe", lastName: "Smith" };
     const buffer = Buffer.from(JSON.stringify(b), "utf-8");
-    await S3.upload({ Bucket: 'sia-test-2', Key: 'joe.txt', Body: buffer }).promise();
+    await S3.upload({ Bucket: 'siu-avb-bucket', Key: 'joe.txt', Body: buffer }).promise();
     return "ok";
 };

 ```

-Name your function using the following schema: sia-{your initials}-upload-s3
+Name your function using the following schema: `sia-{your initials}-upload-s3`

 Create a managed policy and attach it to the execution role for your lambda function.
-This new policy provides write access to your student bucket.
+This new policy must provide write access to this bucket.

 # Ex.
-5  IAM Bucket Policy
+4  IAM Bucket Policy
 Create a bucket policy that only allows you to upload a file from your home computer and attach it to your student bucket.

 # Ex.
-6 API GW
+5 API GW
 Create a POST route with the following schema: `/{STUDENT_ID}/upload`.
 Create a Lambda integration that calls a Lambda file to upload a file to S3.
 Attach the Lambda integration to this Route, deploy the API, and call this route using Postman.

 # Ex.
-7 DynamoDB Write
+6 DynamoDB Write
 Create an Express web API with the following endpoint:

 ```